baodoananalytics/performance-measurement/README.md

 ```

 # Project Steps
-1. The pipeline starts with extracting raw data from Portfolio_Raw.xlsx, including daily stock recommendations in the port sheet and the daily closing level of VNINDEX.
+1. The pipeline starts with extracting raw data from `Portfolio_Raw.xlsx`, including daily stock recommendations in the port sheet and the daily closing level of VNINDEX.

 2. Python pandas is used to calculate individual recommendation returns and consolidate them into monthly and year-to-date portfolio performance versus the VNINDEX benchmark.
 The output also captures monthly performance volatility and the top 5 outperforming stocks.